 Just like the bloatware that comes pre-installed on your smart phone, your smart devices will have features enabled that may benefit the manufacturer more than you.
 They will also have default security settings that may not meet your standards.
 When you’re adding new devices to your network, review the default settings and see if you want to make any changes.

-There are even more ways to protect your home network (two-factor authentication, using a VPN, etc.) but these five tips are the easiest and quickest ways to get you started.
-If you enjoyed this article, stay tuned for the last post in this three-part series, “5 Ways to Keep Your Child Safe Online”.
+There are even more ways to protect your Internet of Things and home network (two-factor authentication, using a VPN, etc.) but these five tips are the easiest and quickest ways to get you started.

 Stay informed with industry-relevant emails curated by our team of experts.